Skip to content

 Key rules:

 • You do not have to call LoadModelRequest explicitly.
-An agent whose graph references a not-yet-loaded model triggers on-demand load at CreateAgent time.
+An agent whose graph references a not-yet-loaded language / embedding / STT / TTS model triggers on-demand load at CreateAgent (or voice-input / storage creation) time.

-• LoadModelRequest pins the model.
-The server keeps the model resident until UnloadModelRequest, regardless of agent count.
+• LoadModelRequest pins the model for any of the four managed kinds.
+The server keeps it resident until UnloadModelRequest, regardless of agent count.
+Pinning is process-global.

 • UnloadModelRequest on a shared model is polite.
 If any agent still uses the model, it stays resident; it is freed when the last user goes away.